app/urls.py

 Security considerations

 Most support forms allow users to type in any email address.
-Be careful, because anybody can pretend to be anybody else at this point.
+Be careful, because anybody can pretend to be anybody else.
 Conversations either need to continue over email (which confirms they have access to the email account), or include a verification step (emailing a code to the email address, for example).

 Installation